Riyajkp/chatbot/README.md

     For language translation tasks, you can consider models like MarianMT or T5.
 They are designed specifically for translating text between different languages.
     Example: You want to build a language translation tool that translates English text to French.

+Will be using facebook/blenderbot-400M-distill because it has an open-source license and runs relatively fast.